Research status — Not yet OOS-validated. Do not use for live trading.

 Why It Works (Thesis)

 The 20-period channel captures significant price movements that break out of consolidation zones.
 When price violates a multi-week high or low, it often signals the beginning of a directional move rather than random noise.
-The SHORT side outperforms because crypto assets frequently exhibit sharp, fast sell-offs — channel breaks to the downside tend to have stronger follow-through than upside breaks in a market prone to liquidation cascades.
+The SHORT side looked stronger in the original sample because crypto assets frequently exhibit sharp, fast sell-offs — channel breaks to the downside tend to have stronger follow-through than upside breaks in a market prone to liquidation cascades.

 Results